What is it?

 70-80% of people with a vulva will not have any obvious symptoms.
 If they do have symptoms, there might be pain passing urine, pain during sex, tummy pain, bleeding between periods or an increase or change in vaginal discharge.

 Chlamydia tests are carried out by taking swabs from the penis, vagina, bum or throat.
-A urine sample can also be used with men.
+A urine sample can also be used if you have a penis.
 The sexual health clinic will recommend the best test for you depending on whether you have any symptoms, what they are and the type of sex you have.

-Yorkshire MESMAC offers pee in the pot Chlamydia and Gonorrhoea tests in most areas, check your local area for more information.
+MESMAC offers pee in the pot or swab Chlamydia and Gonorrhoea tests in most areas, check your local area for more information.

 The sexual health clinic will most often give you a one-off dose of antibiotics to treat the chlamydia.

-If you are treated for chlamydia, it is really important that your partner also gets treated before you have sex again to prevent reinfection.
+If you are treated for chlamydia, it is really important that your partner/s also get treated before you have sex again to prevent reinfection.